 Emotionally focused therapy is a great model because it works for many different populations, including individuals, families, and couples.
-EFT research says that it is a highly effective model with a 90% success rate.
-In addition, 75% of couples will move from distressed to be more content in their relationship.
+EFT research says it is a highly effective model with a 90% success rate.
+In addition, 75% of couples will move from being distressed to be more content in their relationship.
 Also, growing research demonstrates the model’s efficacy when working with LGBTQ+ couples and those in polyamorous relationships.

 Can this work for me?